department-of-veterans-affairs/vets-website/_disability/6-exposure-agentorange-c123.md

 #### Reservists

-You may be, if:
+Yes, if:

 - You have an [Agent Orange-related disability](http://www.benefits.va.gov/COMPENSATION/claims-postservice-agent_orange.asp)
 - You were assigned to flight, ground, or medical crew duties at any of the following locations:
-  - **Lockbourne/Rickenbacker Air Force Base** in Ohio (906th and 907th Tactical Air Groups or 355th and 356th Tactical Airlift Squadrons)
+  - **Lockbourne/Rickenbacker Air Force Base** in Ohio from 1969-1986 (906th and 907th Tactical Air Groups or 355th and 356th Tactical Airlift Squadrons)
-  - **Westover Air Force Base** in Massachusetts (731st Tactical Air Squadron and 74th Aeromedical Evacuation Squadron) or
+  - **Westover Air Force Base** in Massachusetts from 1972-1982 (731st Tactical Air Squadron and 74th Aeromedical Evacuation Squadron, or 901st Organizational Maintenance Squadron)
-  - **Pittsburgh, Pennsylvania International Airport** (758th Airlift Squadron)
+  - **Pittsburgh, Pennsylvania International Airport** from 1972-1982 (758th Airlift Squadron)

 This list of military units, Air Force specialty codes, and dates of service will help you figure out if [your unit was exposed.](http://www.benefits.va.gov/compensation/docs/AO_C123_AFSpecialityCodesUnits.pdf)